pytorch/botorch/docs/acquisition.md

 ![robust_value](assets/EI_optimal_val_hist.png)

-On the other hand, when re-sampling is used in conjunction with a stochastic optimization algorithm, bias is no longer a concern.
+On the other hand, when re-sampling is used in conjunction with a stochastic optimization algorithm, this kind of bias is no longer a concern.
 The trade-off here is that the optimization may be less effective, as discussed above.